desantilisa/PIMPNet3D/README.md

 Training a PIMPNet: main_train_pimpnet.py

 Test a trained PIMPNet: main_test_pimpnet.py

-Trained weights saved in "models" folder (zipped)
+Link to the weights of the trained PIMPNet available in "models" folder.